Ritam-Guha/Datasets/Feature engineered/UCI/README.md

 * t2 = data.testLabel;

-***Specifically for MATLAB, I feel that the test-train division is a bit difficult.
-That's why instead of using csv for MATLAB, I prefer processing the data and storing them in mat files***
+### _Specifically for MATLAB, I feel that the test-train division is a bit difficult.
+That's why instead of using csv for MATLAB, I prefer processing the data and storing them in mat files_

 The mat files contain data division in 70-30 format (70% training, 30% testing).
 Validation sets are not provided, I prefer using k-fold cross validation with training data only.
 So, validation sets are not required at all.

 Till now, this sub-repo contains following pre-processed UCI datasets:
-- Arrhythmia
+1. Arrhythmia
-- BreastCancer
+2. BreastCancer
-- BreastEW
+3. BreastEW
-- CongressEW
+4. CongressEW
-- Exactly
+5. Exactly
-- Exactly2
+6. Exactly2
-- Glass
+7. Glass
-- HeartEW
+8. HeartEW
-- Hill-valley
+9. Hill-valley
-- Horse
+10. Horse
-- Ionosphere
+11. Ionosphere
-- KrVsKpEW
+12. KrVsKpEW
-- Lymphography
+13. Lymphography
-- Madelon
+14. Madelon
-- M-of-n
+15. M-of-n
-- Monk1
+16. Monk1
-- Monk2
+17. Monk2
-- Monk3
+18. Monk3
-- PenglungEW
+19. PenglungEW
-- Sonar
+20. Sonar
-- Soybean-small
+21. Soybean-small
-- SpectEW
+22. SpectEW
-- Tic-tac-toe
+23. Tic-tac-toe
-- Vote
+24. Vote
+25. Vowel
-- WaveformEW
+26. WaveformEW
-- Wine
+27. Wine
-- Zoo
+28. Zoo